Student Involvement Opportunities

 Advisor: Laura Struve

-LIP is to provide all interested students with an opportunity to interact and promote through events, service, projects and various programming.
+LIP is to provide all interested students with an opportunity to interact and promote the empowerment of female identifying individuals through events, projects and various programming.
 Through the organization and its members, Ladies In Power hopes to foster solidarity and harmony among all students at Wilmington College.

 Advisor: Ana Lopez